fpavogt/fcmaker/_sources/installation.rst.txt

    python -m fcmaker --help

 If that works, chances are, you will probably be fine.
-Note that fcmaker requires a connection to the internet to work (even in local mode!).
+Note that fcmaker requires a connection to the internet to work (even in local mode).